“For coffee? Real coffee? Not instant?”

 Actually when you get used to the stuff it isn’t half as bad as you might think.
 The big advantage, of course, is that it is super easy to prepare.
 Just fill up the thermos with hot water in the morning and at any moment of the day the freeze-dried, rehydrated beans can ‘instantly’ fulfill your craving for caffeine.

 Other overlanders taught us how to make a great Moccachino.
 Mix in a tablespoon of instant coffee, sugar and a splash of cold water in a cup and start stirring.
 After a while you’ll be getting a light brown frothing or foamy kind of liquid.
 When it is homogenous, it’s time to add boiling water and voilà you have a perfect moccachino.

-In fact, Karin-Marijke loved it so much that she dedicated a separate blog post to Brazilian coffee (you can read it here).
+In fact, Karin-Marijke loved it so much that she dedicated a separate blog post to Brazilian coffee.

 By the time we crossed into French Guyana, Karin-Marijke – in her inventory/space manager role – had no problem whatsoever storing several packs of her preferred blend of dark roast as well as a coffee sock.
 So size-wise we now had a few packs of coffee, a Brazilian coffee sock and a thermos.

-How does it work?
+How does the Brazilian way of brewing coffee work?
 You bring water to a boil in a pan, lower the flame, add coffee (and sugar if you like) and start stirring.
 After a minute or so, you turn off the heat and keep the pan covered for another minute or so for the grounded beans to sink to the bottom of the pan.